silentsoundz/vinyl-challenge-add-like-button/README.md

 Each requirement is assigned a point value.
 A fully complete requirement will earn you full points; partially complete requirements get partial points; incomplete requirements get no points.
 Overall completeness is determined by dividing the total points earned by the total points available.
 There is a requirement of completion of 80% of the specs to secure a passing result.

 ## Specs

+## Like Button

+- [ ] __25:__ user can click a like button on an album, increasing the total displayed without a page refresh
+- [ ] __15:__ number of likes persists between page refreshes and server restarts
+- [ ] __15:__ users are only able to like an album when logged in
+- [ ] __35:__ each album correctly displays the total number of likes from all users, and users can only like an album once
+- [ ] __10:__ if a user has liked the album they are viewing, a red border is displayed around the like button

+√ * Schema representation of 'likes'
+* Database queries to interact with likes
+  - query to see if liked
+√  - query to create like
+* Server side js to actuate db queries
+* Route for handling like creation
+* ---> !!!!!
+Pickup -- In the middle of adding a Like Route (routes/index.js)
+* Add fetch call to like creation
+* user sessions
+* loggin' in
+* Authenticate like routes
+* Add like button to album page
+* css for like button
+* check database to see if user_id is in table for specific album *

 ## Sign Up